dogecoinfoundation/libdogecoin/doc/enclaves.md

 This command builds the OP-TEE Libdogecoin Key Manager Enclave for QEMU ARMv8 or NanoPC-T6.
 The enclave is built using the OP-TEE SDK and client.
 The enclave binary is located in `/doge/libdogecoin/optee/out/bin/libdogecoin.img`.

+Note that libdogecoin is built twice: once for the host and once for OP-TEE.
+The host build is used to build the host application, while the OP-TEE build is used to build the enclave.
+The CFLAGS=-Wp,-D_FORTIFY_SOURCE=0 flag is used to disable fortify source checks, which are not supported by OP-TEE.

 ```sh
 docker run --privileged -v "$(pwd):/src" -w /src jforissier/optee_os_ci:qemu_check /bin/bash -c "\
     # Set up the environment and build libdogecoin